kernelle-soft/blizz/README.md

 ![Linux](https://github.com/kernelle-soft/blizz/actions/workflows/linux.yml/badge.svg?branch=dev)
 ![Mac OS](https://github.com/kernelle-soft/blizz/actions/workflows/macos.yml/badge.svg?branch=dev)

-**A Rust-powered, investigation-to-merge AI development toolshed**
+**Blizz: The AI development toolshed**

-It's an artificial intelligence gold rush, and let's be honest, there are a heck of a lot of shovels piling up.
+It's an artificial intelligence gold rush, and let's be honest, there are a hell of a lot of shovels piling up.

-Most AI dev tools are either toys or are disruptive to real development workflows due to security concerns, speed concerns, and quality concerns.
+Most AI dev tools are either toys or are impractical for real development workflows due to security concerns, lack of performance, and low quality.
+They aren't designed to account for the practical realities of day-to-day development, like factoring in multiple sources of internal information or the need to track evolving design decisions.

-Instead of building yet another useless shovel to throw on the pile, this repository is essentially a cohesive toolshed to actually take advantage of existing AI-aided development strategies.
-It's designed to synergize with tools like Cursor.
-This isn't vibe coding.
-Blizz is a _context engineering pipeline_--an entire ecosystem designed to make automatic code generation a reality for real world development.
+So, instead of building yet another shovel to throw on the pile, this repository is a cohesive collection of tools, AI-centric and not, that synergize together to make existing AI-aided development strategies more practical for everyday work.

-This suite provides semantically programmed agent rulesets that leverage a host of small, focused context management CLIs designed for humans and machines.

-This toolshed's tested with strict standards to keep real-world development needs in mind, and has been architected to work effectively with AI-powered IDEs like Cursor for both hobby and enterprise development contexts.

-Most importantly, Blizz is 100% local.

-It's designed to have effectively no footprint on existing repositories.
-Everything needed to supercharge AI to work with your codebase lives either under a single folder at the project level that can be added to the project's `.gitignore`, or under `~/.blizz`, where it can be carried from project to project as needed.
+The core design philosophy of this toolset is to make our tools ***nomadic***: something the developer can take with them from project to project, codebase to codebase, and team to team without leaving a footprint.

+The result is that blizz really isn't about vibe coding.
+It's a _personalizable development toolset_ that's meant to be adaptable to you and your workflows--an entire ecosystem designed to make automatic code generation a reality for the kind of development you want to do.
+It includes:
+- A 100% local RAG search engine and knowledge base that grows with you and your areas of ownership
+- A configurable, language agnostic tool for analyzing code legibility and recommending fixes
+- A tool for securely storing and accessing secrets for MCP token authentication
+- A linking tool for bringing your custom rules from repo to repo
+- A task runner capable of defining, parameterizing, and composing tasks together
+- Semantically programmed agent behaviors, rulesets, and modern best practices for coding style, including rules to enable whatever model you're running to use the other tools above.

 ## Setup